 Pair this automatic data with real user feedback and you’ll be well on the way to a hyper-efficient organization.

 11. Accountability — Audit Trail

 This isn’t really a feature of the workflow management system but it’s still important.
-The last thing you want is to choose a system only to figure out that it costs 5x your budget, requires significant consulting resources to deploy etc.
+The last thing you want is to choose a system only to figure out that it costs five times your budget and requires significant consulting resources to deploy.

-At the same time, the whole point of modern systems is that they’re easy to deploy, easy to use and low-maintenance.
-You shouldn’t need to hire expensive I.T. resources or undertake months-long projects.
+At the same time, the whole point of modern systems is that they’re easy to deploy, easy to use, and low-maintenance.
+You shouldn’t have to hire expensive I.T. resources or undertake months-long projects.

 Workflow management is critical in today’s fast-paced environment to stay organized and on top of your business and to improve productivity.
 It’s important that you select the right one since this is a decision that will stay with you for a while.

 There’s no reason to settle for anything less than world-class.
 As you investigate options, keep the 12 critical features outlined above in mind.

 If you’re considering simple workflow management software like frevvo, check out the short video below to see how easy it is to use frevvo to automate everyday processes.

 Ready to start automating your processes?
 Get started today with a free 30-day trial to try out frevvo’s workflow automation software.